wyzBelinda/mcp.science/docs/integrate-mcp-server-step-by-step.md

-# Hand-over-hand guide to use MCP servers locally
+# Step-by-step guide to integrate an MCP server into a LLM client locally

-This guide provides step-by-step instructions to integrate an MCP server into a Large Language Model (LLM) client application.
+This guide provides step-by-step instructions to integrate an MCP server into a Large Language Model (LLM) client application and help you understand how MCP works.

 Let's use `example-server` defined in this repo as an example.